Nadim Tuhin

 # Modern browsers ignore this header.
 Use Content-Security-Policy instead.

-alwaystoadd_headerdirectives to ensure headers are sent even on error responses.
+Important: Always add always to add_header directives to ensure headers are sent even on error responses.

-2. Basic Security Measures
+2. Basic security measures

 # Prevent directory listing